Big Ship, Narrow Strait

 This structural dilemma rooted in the hierarchical architecture of the international monetary system reinforces the EM risk premium while strengthening dollar dominance.
 Despite the immense challenges confronting developing economies during this crisis, the IMF’s tepid response has been to urge them to withstand larger exchange rate devaluations with little acknowledgment of the deleterious impact of currency volatility on peripheral economies.
 The IMF itself has only deployed about 10 percent of its monetary firepower.
 Austere conditionalities continue to be embedded in its lending programs.
 The leading multilateral lender is still mulling over the US Treasury Secretary’s Janet Yellen’s proposal to issue $650 billion in new SDRs and has indicated moving on this front in August.
 In any case, this belated funding—even if all of it were to be funneled to the Global South—falls far short of the $3 trillion required to help EMs navigate the crisis.

 The Ever Given also compels us to grapple with the consequences of consumption-led growth in the Global North on climate change.
 Even today, about one third of world trade is in oil and related products.
 Shipping’s contribution to fossil fuel emissions is about the same as that of aviation.
 Unlike planes, ships can be retrofitted to reduce emissions.
-But the goal of net zero emissions by 2050 will likely require a multilateral resolution of global trade and financial imbalances.
+The goal of net zero emissions by 2050 will likely require a multilateral resolution of global trade and financial imbalances.
 Even if, as Michael Pettis and Matthew Klein have argued, Chinese workers increase their consumption spending, the question arises: by how much will increasing China’s consumption-share of GDP reduce global imbalances?
 Export-oriented growth, premised on a peripheral sovereign’s accumulation of hard currency, itself perpetuates global trade and financial imbalances.

 Decarbonization requires massive investment in alternative energy and green infrastructure which, given present international monetary arrangements, can most efficaciously be financed with dollar-funding.
 At its root, however, decarbonization requires an overhaul of the international monetary hierarchy that perpetuates economic and ecological imbalances.
-The perhaps fleeting commitment to green energy embedded in the Biden administration’s early infrastructure bill proposal, the modest 1% increase in new discretionary defense spending, and Yellen’s push for a global minimum corporate tax are, figuratively speaking, green shoots.
+The fleeting commitment to green energy embedded in the Biden administration’s infrastructure bill proposal, the modest 1 percent increase in new discretionary defense spending, and Yellen’s push for a global minimum corporate tax are, figuratively speaking, green shoots.
 The infrastructure proposal has shunned private funds thus far, but powerful actors have already begin to advocate public-private partnerships for a green recovery in the Global South.
 This is a double-edged sword, one that is bound to entrap developing countries in further external indebtedness.

 In the event of dollar appreciation, the probability of dollar-liquidity shortages transpiring into external debt crises increases.
 Other potential sources of instability include the vulnerability of EM bond markets to sudden shifts in global market sentiment.
 Interest rates, however low, are greater than the current GDP growth rate of some sovereign borrowers.
 EM central bank asset purchases of sovereign and private-sector debt, while commendable in the face of this crisis, do transfer risk from private to public balance sheets.
 Such risk bearing is easier for key currency issuers to manage than it is for peripheral sovereigns whose fiscal and monetary capabilities are much more constrained.
 With effective vaccination far from assured for the vast majority in the Global South, in the near term, new mutations of the coronavirus or yet another catastrophic climate event may find EM fiscal and monetary authorities depleted of any monetary arsenal altogether.

-As a path is built out of the crises of the pandemic, central banking revolutions in the Anglo-American heart of global finance—where monetary financing is no longer taboo—must be tethered to de-weaponizing transnational relations.
+The pandemic-led central banking revolutions in the Anglo-American heart of global finance—where monetary financing is no longer taboo—must be tethered to de-weaponizing transnational relations.
 Countries that have contributed least to global carbon stocks, but will be disproportionately harmed by climate change should be aided in their transition to low-carbon economies.
 Innovative financial instruments such as debt-nature swaps could play a role here.
 Such initiatives should not be left to unaccountable foreign private finance but could operate through the global network of central banks and involve central bank digital currencies.

 Pending investigations on the Ever Given have prevented the ship from actually leaving Egypt.
 This ill-fated vessel is presently impounded midway through the Suez in the Great Bitter Lake—a poignant name for indefinite legal purgatory.
-Hopefully, as they navigate a difficult path towards a green recovery, developing economies will not be faced with a similar impasse.
+Hopefully, as they navigate a difficult path towards recovery, developing economies will not be faced with a similar impasse.